Over the recent decades, the world has seen a drastic depletion of natural resources, leading to an urgent need for cities to be more sustainable.

-There is also a growing need for eco-friendly tourism.
 Presently, there has been a rise in eco-conscious travelers who opt for the most sustainable ways to enjoy travel around the world.
 This includes indulging in local eateries, staying in locally owned hotels, among other things.
 Being aware of one’s carbon footprint especially during travel is becoming more common among travelers which positively impacts the places you visit.

 What makes a city sustainable?

 Several factors contribute to making a city sustainable.

 Large and populated cities are huge contributors to pollution and climate change due to the overuse of fossil fuels for energy.
 Recently there has been a push in the use of more sustainable forms of energy or ‘green energy,’ such as solar energy, geothermal energy, and the likes to reduce carbon footprint.

 Good public transport is the need of the hour.
 Cities that have the kind of infrastructure with easy access to public transport will automatically reduce their carbon footprint.
 When a city has good and affordable public transport, its citizens are more likely to rely on public transport for everyday travel.

 Being a sustainable city also means that the means to achieve sustainability should be affordable to all.
 The use of green energy for houses should be affordable and easily accessible to the citizens of a city to ensure that sustainability becomes a natural part of their lifestyle.

 Although no level of pollution is safe, efforts to reduce the level of pollution can improve the level of life expectancy and pave the way for a healthy future.
 Having good air quality is crucial especially for large cities and contributes to a sustainable lifestyle.